vals-productions/sqlighter/README.md

 that are result or SQLighterDb.java and SQLighterRs.java J2ObjC conversion into corresponding Objective-C classes (actually, protocols).

+J2ObjC conversion generates extra files/stubs.
+To make it easier to understand and use SQLighter and AmfibiaN on iOS side number of classes and interfaces is kept to the minimum at Android end.
+Without this requirement things could be done differently from architectural point of view.

 Conversion should be done with the use of ``--prefixes <file with prefix configs>`` j2objc switch to prevent adding java package prefix to class names.
 Sample file is below.
 ```